Jonathan2251/lbd/_sources/funccall.rst.txt

   $tmp1:
 	  .size	_Z13test_tailcalli, ($tmp1)-_Z13test_tailcalli

-According above llvm IR, ``clang -O3`` option replace recursion with loop by inline the callee recursion function.
-This is a frontend optimization through cross over function analysis.
+According to the above LLVM IR, the ``clang -O3`` option replaces recursion with a loop by inlining the callee recursion function.
+This is a frontend optimization achieved through cross-function analysis.

-Cpu0 doesn't support fastcc [#callconv]_ but it can pass the fastcc keyword of IR.
-Mips supports fastcc by using as more registers as possible without following ABI specification.
+Cpu0 doesn't support `fastcc` [#callconv]_, but it can pass the `fastcc` keyword in the IR.
+MIPS supports `fastcc` by using as many registers as possible without strictly following the ABI specification.

-Other features supporting
+Other Features Supported
 -------------------------

-This section supports features for "$gp register caller saved register in PIC addressing mode", "variable number of arguments" and "dynamic stack allocation".
+This section supports features for the "$gp register caller saved register in PIC addressing mode," "variable number of arguments," and "dynamic stack allocation."

-Run Chapter9_2/ with ch9_3_vararg.cpp to get the following error,
+Run `Chapter9_2/` with `ch9_3_vararg.cpp` to get the following error:

 .. rubric:: lbdex/input/ch9_3_vararg.cpp
 .. literalinclude:: ../lbdex/input/ch9_3_vararg.cpp